narojczyk/XCSG/README.md

 can form channels or layers of arbitraty orientation and diameter or thickness respectively.
 The diameters of particles that form inclusions can be controlled.
 Multiple inclusions in arbitrary orientations are possible.
-Monomers (spheres) outside inclusions can be paired into dimers, forming a *Degenerated Crystal* (DC) of dimers, in no inclusions are set, or a mixed system of monomer and dimers.
+Monomers (spheres) inside or outside inclusions can be paired into dimers, forming a *Degenerated Crystal* (DC) of dimers (without inclusions) or a mixed system of monomer and dimers.

 ###### Acknowledgements
 The project build upon older code by M. Kowalik